 You can usually reduce the level of your blood glucose and HbA1c if you:

 - Eat a healthy and balanced diet.
-Your practice nurse and/or dietitian will give you details on a healthy diet.
+Your practice nurse and/or dietician will give you details on a healthy diet.
 The diet is the same as recommended for everyone.
 The idea that you need special foods if you have diabetes is a myth.
 Diabetic foods still raise blood glucose levels, contain just as much fat and calories and are usually more expensive than non-diabetic foods.
 Basically, you should aim to eat a diet low in fat, salt and sugar and high in fibre and with plenty of fruit and vegetables.

 - Lose weight if you are overweight.
 Getting to a perfect weight is unrealistic for many people.
 However, losing some weight if you are obese or overweight will help to reduce your blood glucose level (and have other health benefits too).

 - Do some physical activity regularly.
 If you are able, a minimum of 30 minutes' brisk walking at least five times a week is advised.
 Anything more vigorous and more often is even better.
 For example, swimming, cycling, jogging, dancing.
 Ideally, you should do an activity that gets you at least mildly out of breath and mildly sweaty.
 You can spread the activity over the day - for example, two fifteen-minute spells per day of brisk walking, cycling, dancing, etc. Regular physical activity also reduces your risk of having a heart attack or stroke.

 Many people with type 2 diabetes can reduce their blood glucose (and HbA1c) to a target level by the above measures.
 However, if the blood glucose (or HbA1c) level remains too high after a trial of these measures for a few months, then medication is usually advised.